 Companies frequently search for ways to cut costs and one common method of accomplishing this is through reductions in staff.
-However, companies should strongly resist the urge to cut costs by removing resources from their help desk.
-The benefits to a company in the form of secure properly functioning networks and systems and productive employees usually far outweigh any short term cost savings from help desk resource cuts.
-Here are just some of the ways a fully staffed and productive help desk benefits an organization and why a help desk is important.
+However, companies should strongly resist the urge to cut costs by removing resources from their IT department.
+The benefits to a company in the form of secure properly functioning networks and systems and productive employees usually far outweigh any short term cost savings from IT resource cuts.
+Here are just some of the ways a fully staffed and productive help desk benefits an organization and it is so important.

 Bridging the Delivery Gap with the Help Desk

 A study involving 362 firms and their customers asked if the firms provide superior customer service.
 80% of the firms involved in the study answered that they did.
 However, only 8% of the customer base polled agreed with that assessment.
 This gap between how a firm rates its customer satisfaction and how the customers themselves rate the firms’ efforts is known as the “delivery gap”.
 The delivery gap can be as harmful for employee retention as it can be for maintaining a loyal customer base.

 Users contact a technical help desk when they perceive a tech issue as a roadblock to completing their assigned tasks.
 In addition to the loss of time and productivity, such issues can leave a negative impression of the IT asset being used and the company for which they work.
 Having an organization that can both remedy the problem and satisfy the end-user is vital for maintaining good morale and personnel.
 Users who are displeased because of working with faulty IT assets may attempt to circumvent security policies or seek employment in a different department or with a different company.